MicrosoftEdge/MicrosoftEdge-Documentation/extensions/README.md

 Microsoft Edge supports a new HTML, JavaScript and CSS based extension model.
 This new model is Chrome-compatible which means that existing Chrome extension developers will be able to migrate their extensions to Microsoft Edge with minimal changes.

-We’re currently building and validating our extension platform and documentation with the help of a small number of extension authors.
-Please stay tuned for future updates!